Doichain/bounties/doc/INSTALL.md

 ```

 ### TODOs
-- don't display email address in public - show username (add username to login)
+- show DOI status in userlist
+    - button update user profiles requests DOI permission for all current users
+    - button update user profiles requests DOI permission for all current users
+- display blocked
+- when changing state of a bounty increment state on user profile too
+- display number blocked bounty's for each user
+- display number approved bounty's for each user
+- display number cancelled bounty's for each user
-- when a bounty is longer blocked then 10 days after "blocked until" don't show it anymore
+- when a bounty is longer blocked then 10 days after "blocked until"
+    - don't show it anymore
+    - send email to admin / bounty hunter
 - remove bounty / or disable it from local database if bounty-tag is removed from github
 - allowing the admin to put a longer/shorter time frame to block an issue
 - resize window.frame (if available) dynamically depending on the size of the underlying table (js)
-- send emails to admin / bounty hunter
-    - when a bounty was blocked to admin and bounty hunter
-    - when a bounty was canceld to admin and bounty hunter
-    - when a bounty was requested for approval to admin and bounty hunter
-    - when a bounty was approved to bounty hunter
-    - when bounty was not getting "request-approval" state admin should be informed by email.

 - approve bounty on github (change state to closed)
 - add doichain ci design to template / css